 As retail becomes more digital and competitive, brands rely on data to attract and satisfy their customers — and AI-driven data is a big player in making valid business decisions.
 AI will power inventory management to make more accurate forecasts on inventory and improve retailers’ ability to satisfy their customers both online and offline.
 This development will move the focus of customer satisfaction from increasing inventory to increasing product availability.

 There’s also increased use of AI and big data in marketing.
-To get more traffic and buyers to their physical and e-commerce stores, marketers rely on customer data to determine consumer behavior and preference as a guide for their marketing strategy and budget.
+To get more traffic and buyers to their physical and e-commerce stores, marketers rely on customer data to determine consumer behavior and preference, guiding their marketing strategy and budget.
 Moving forward, brands that invest in big data analytics and AI will be more profitable and positioned to attract and satisfy customers and own a larger share of the market.

 4. Rise in M-Commerce and Voice Shopping